S-anne-johnson/BP_reaction_Calculations_Gateway_Cloning/README.md

 4. If the volume is approximately between 1-2 uL, this is the volume value.
 The dilution value is 'None'

--Otherwise, if the volume is greater than 2 uL: make this the volume value anyway, but print an error message that the sample is too dilute.
+- Otherwise, if the volume is greater than 2 uL: make this the volume value anyway, but print an error message that the sample is too dilute.
 The dilution value is 'None'

--Otherwise, if the volume is less than 1 uL: make a dilution (try 1/2X dilution first, then 1/3X, etc).
+- Otherwise, if the volume is less than 1 uL: make a dilution (try 1/2X dilution first, then 1/3X, etc).

--Add the dilution value to the dilution column (ex.
+5. Add the dilution value to the dilution column (ex.
 1/2X).
 Add the volume value to the volume column.

 #Outputs a spreadsheet containing the required dilutions and sample volumes to add for the BP cloning reaction.